Bync: History

 Bync began as the online personal finance website Budgetable, which provided users with money management tools in addition to deals and coupons based on user spending habits.
 Development for Bync started in October 2012 when founder Ryan Bales chose to focus the product around spending-based deals.
 Bync publicly launched on 3 January 2013.

+Its website went offline in early 2017.